-Applesauce is a versatile sauce that can either be spiced or taste savory to go with meat dishes, or sweetened for a perfect dessert.
+Applesauce is a versatile sauce that can be sweetly spiced or taste savory to go with meat dishes and desserts.

 It’s easy to stock up and have leftovers after a rather large roast, or keep it in your fridge and lose track of how long it’s been stored away.
-If this is you, you might be wondering whether it goes bad, and if so, how long it lasts.
+If this is you, you might wonder whether it goes bad and, if so, how long it lasts.

 Below you’ll find a short guide on how to spot signs of spoilage, and how to store applesauce to keep it fresh for as long as is possible.